gvwilson/sensibleadventures/coriandel/coriandel.md

 The lantern at the Karabandi's waist swung back and forth in time with his steps.
 Shadows swayed around us, left, right, left, right.
 Blood from my ruined leg dripped onto my other calf.
 I lost myself, came to, lost myself again.
-The silver spider web was gone.
+Statues.
 Darkness.
-He passed a body.
-I barely recognized the dead man as I slipped into darkness again.
+He passed a corpse.
+I barely recognized it as having once been my mother's-side cousin before I slipped into darkness again.

 Somehow we were back at the bridge that had led us into the Tombs.
 The Karabandi had to rest then.
 He set me down as gently as he could and slumped on the stones beside me, panting.

-"To... leave..."
-I whispered.
+"...leave..."
+I managed to whisper.

 He shook his head.
 "Too late for that, isn't it?"
 Suddenly he chuckled.
 "But I'll tell you, it would have been easier if that thing had taken your whole leg off.
 You'd weigh less."

-He poured some water in my mouth from his canteen and took a long swallow himself.
+He poured some water in my mouth from his canteen and took a long swallow for himself.
 I held onto my spear through it all with both hands like a sleepy child holding a rag toy.

 The thing he had beheaded was gone from the garden of lights.
-Something murmured in the well that lay at its center, but the Karabandi was too alive to hear it.
+Something murmured in the well that lay at its center, but the Karabandi was still too alive to hear it.
 The voices on the bridge whispered at us again as we crossed over, though the thing in the abyss below did not stir.
 I paid them no attention.
 I would find out soon enough what the real reckoning was for the shameful things I had done in life.
 As for the Karabandi, he might as well have been an ox pulling a plow for all the sign he gave of hearing them.

 There must have been more stairs, but I do not remember them.
 Small things fluttered around us, just outside the lantern's light, drawn by the smell of the blood dripping from my leg.
 I remember a crab-clawed beetle as big as my hand scurrying across the stones in front of us.
-For a moment, I thought it was the bonescuttle again.
+For a moment, I thought it was the *iyemnelili* again.
 I struggled weakly in the Karabandi's arms, trying to get my spear up, but the effort was too much for me.

 Somehow we were back in the chamber with the stone warts on the floor.
 The